-District Conference
+District Assemblies

-Section 71-In every district there shall be an annual conference, which shall consist of the district council, all local, licensed, and ordained ministers and deaconesses and lay delegates (Section 43) who may be present, whose affiliation is with that particular district organization.
-Except when the General Superintendent is present, the Secretary of Foreign Missions of the Pilgrim Holiness Church shall be the chairman of the district conference, and it shall be his privilege to deputize a church officer to preside in his place.
-In the absence of the Secretary of Foreign Missions and his deputy, the following officers shall preside as chairman: first, the field superintendent, and in his absence the district superintendent.
+Section 76, ¶1-In every District there shall be an Annual Assembly, which shall consist of the District Council, all local, licensed, and ordained ministers and deaconesses and lay delegates (Section 43) who may be present, whose affiliation is with that particular District organization.
+The General Secretary of Foreign Missions for the Pilgrim Holiness Church shall be the Chairman of the District Assembly and it shall be his privilege to deputize a church officer to preside in his place.
+In the absence of the General Secretary of Foreign Missions and his deputy, the following officers shall preside as Chairman: first, the Field Superintendent, and in his absence the District Superintendent.